|Ticket Type||Ticket Tariff|

 Note: Prices are a guide only and may change on a daily basis.

-The second trip encompasses all the sights of the traditional cruise, but is aboard our fast Rigid Inflatable Boat (RIB) “Skye Rose” which is a 15 minute trip, taking you a little further into Scratchells Bay for that perfect photo opportunity on the south side of the lighthouse.
+The second trip encompasses all the sights of the traditional cruise, but is aboard either of our fast Rigid Inflatable Boats (RIBs) Summer Rose or Wild Rose and is a 15 minute trip, taking you a little further into Scratchells Bay for that perfect photo opportunity on the south side of the lighthouse.
 From here you're able to see the coastline all the way down to St Catherines point at the southern most tip of the Isle of Wight.
 Cost £15.00 per person or family ticket of 2 adults & 2 Children at £55.
 Minimum age / height restrictions, dependant on the weather, do apply for this particular trip.
 Maximum capacity for this trip 12 people, operating mid and peak season only.

 - Guide Dogs Permitted